kjosib/sophie/docs/goals.rst

 ----------------
 The next increment will probably focus on one of:

-* A usable subset of an FFI.
-* String-oriented functions -- by way of an FFI.
+* String-oriented functions (by way of the new FFI)
 * Adding "Onion Types" to the type algebra to attain *row polymorphism*.
-* Improving the import mechanism.
 * Simple (nay, even simplistic!) console interaction

 Open Design Problems:
 ---------------------
 * Better error messages.
-(I have an idea related to sentential forms.)
+(For parse errors, I have an idea related to sentential forms.)
+* Better error display.
 * *rest*-parameters
+* Partial functions
-* Actor Model
+* Actor Model?
+Algebraic Effects?
+Pluggable Drivers?

 Other Nice Things to Have
 --------------------------